-Still a lightweight material, Dibond has the sturdiness to last as a more permanent fitting outdoors.
-Thanks to its strength, you can order your Dibond products with drilled holes in each corner.
+Still a lightweight material, Dilite has the sturdiness to last as a more permanent fitting outdoors.
+Thanks to its strength, you can order your Dilite products with drilled holes in each corner.
 This makes it easier for you to screw or nail your sign up for long-term displays.

 Staufen boards are the perfect solution for displaying dynamic content.
 Need a sign to show how many days your business has gone without a late job?
 Get yourself a printed Staufen board.

 Staufen boards are made out of the same material used for whiteboards in school classrooms.
 Use a dry wipe pen to write on the surface and easily wipe it off with a cloth when you need to change the message.